 The Echelon 7 is Saucony’s version of the Brooks Dyad – a supportive neutral shoe without a medial-post.

-And you know why the Echelon 7 is featured on this guide; it has an ultra-thick ‘Foundation Fit’ insole which can be removed to make room for an orthotic insert of your choice.
+And you know why the Echelon 7 is featured on this guide; it has an ultra-thick ‘Foundation Fit’ insole that can be removed to make way for an orthotic insert of your choosing.